munnnnet/learnstorybook/content/newsly/index.md

 ---
 title: 'Newsly HTML Template'
 description: "Newsly is beauty blogger template."
-heroDescription: 'Newsly is beauty blogger template.'
+heroDescription: 'Newsly is beauty blogger template.
+This is the beta version where everyone easy to development to next layout.'
 overview: 'Newsly is beauty blogger template.
 This is the beta version where everyone easy to development to next layout.
 Newsly created using bootstrap 4 and responsive column and card.
 Compatible with various device screen size.'
 order: null
 themeColor: '#F96B7E'